Boycott Russian Films: Course of events

 On 11 December 2014 activists picketed the head office of TV channel "Inter" in Kyiv.
 During the action "Do not kill our defenders with Russian propaganda!"
 Young people glued the main entrance with photographs of Ukrainian dead soldiers in the 2014 Russian military intervention in Ukraine.
 According to activists, "Inter" ranked 2nd among channels showing content of Russian origin.
 Protesters emphasised that Russian films and serials glorifying Russian security forces at the time of war is unacceptable.

 On 22 December 2014 "Vidsich" movement activists near the Presidential Administration of Ukraine demanded the complete banning of Russian films for the duration of the war, except those, which have "The Oscars" or "Palme d'Or" awards and have not any propaganda.
 Young people announced that an amount of Russian content on Ukrainian TV is increasing.
-Activists gave petitions and propositions to administration representatives, addressed to the President of Ukraine Petro Poroshenko, and made a performance near the building.
+Activists gave petitions and propositions to administration representatives, addressed to the president of Ukraine Petro Poroshenko, and made a performance near the building.
 During it bloody zombies with sham machine guns and ribbons of Saint George demanded retrieval of Russian films in which Mikhail Porechenkov and Ivan Okhlobystin acted.

 From 29 December 2014 activists picketed a screening of the Russian films in Kyiv's movie theaters.
 Activists combined the pickets with another performance of "Russian goods kills!" flash mobs, which they made for "Do not buy Russian goods!" campaign.
 Pickets were to shows the film "Fir-trees 1914" ("Ёлки 1914") on 29 December and 4 January 2015.

-From 31 December 2014 to 1 January 2015 during celebration of New Year this channel broadcast a New Year show "Wait for me in the New Year" («Жди меня в Новый год») with Russian stars who have supported occupation of Crimea by Russia (Joseph Kobzon, Oleg Gazmanov, Valeriya, etc.).
+From 31 December 2014 to 1 January 2015 during celebration of New Year the "Inter" TV channel broadcast a New Year show "Wait for me in the New Year" («Жди меня в Новый год») with Russian stars who have supported occupation of Crimea by Russia (Joseph Kobzon, Oleg Gazmanov, Valeriya, etc.).
 This event immediately caused a burst of resentment in Ukrainian blogosphere and social network.
 On 1 January a number of Ukrainian high-ranked officials, politicians and cultural workers have reacted.
 "1+1" TV channel was also criticised for the New Year's Eve content as the channel televised the "80th Disco" programme with Oleg Gazmanov participating.